 Ride-hailing drivers work as zero-hour contractors.
 Many ride-hailing companies call their drivers self-employed entrepreneurs.
 The classification does not allow drivers' labor rights and regular employee benefits.

-According to Dhaka Ride Sharing Drivers Union, almost four lakh people are involved with ride-hailing directly or indirectly.
+According to the Dhaka Ride Sharing Drivers Union, almost four lakh people are involved with ride-hailing directly or indirectly.
 The union demands that the government recognize ride-hailing drivers as transport workers.
 A demand, if met, will change the dynamics of the ride-hailing industry in Bangladesh.

 The gig economy has promised many things: from freedom to work at your own schedule to dreams of entrepreneurship.
 While it is early to say whether the new economy will flourish and bring promised freedom for its adherents, the market reality does not look good for the gig economy proponents.